MetaMask/key-tree/README.md

 An interface over [SLIP-10], [BIP-32], and [BIP-44] key derivation paths.

-This library was audited by Cure53 in February 2023.
-The audit report can be found [here (PDF)](./audits/Cure53-2023-02.pdf).
+This library was audited by Cure53 in February 2023, and April 2024.
+The audit reports can be found [here](./audits).

 ## Installation